 - Linville Falls.
 Small Visitor Center with restrooms!
 Take a short hike to see the waterfall.
 Recommend hiking Erwin’s Trail to the Upper Falls Overlook as your first stop.

-Overnight: Lodging is scarce in the mountains so book ahead if you’d like to stay in one of the small towns.
+Overnight: Lodging is scarce in the mountains so book ahead if you’d like to stay in one of the small towns like Little Switzerland.
 Alternatively, drive an hour (you’ll leave the parkway) to overnight in Asheville which has many lodging options.

 Day 8: North Carolina